- Written by Dr.Mehmet Demircioglu

 The most dangerous moment is when a patient has already flown in, paid for a hotel, arranged time off work, and is sitting in the clinic.
 At that moment, the patient may feel that refusing the new plan means losing the whole trip.
 That pressure can make a poor decision feel unavoidable.

-I want patients to notice that pressure.
+That pressure deserves attention.
 A clinic can still revise a plan responsibly, but it should not use the patient’s travel investment as leverage.
 The warning signs in hair transplant booking pressure apply even more strongly when the patient is already in the building.

 Deposits and refund terms matter before the change happens